 Turricula parryi is great for a butterfly garden.

-Turricula parryi's foliage color is green and type is evergreen.
+Foliage of Turricula parryi has color green and is evergreen.

 Communities for Turricula parryi:Chaparral and Yellow Pine Forest.